MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 2. Product selection

     On this page, specify your source, or on-premises solution, that you are replicating data from.
-All supported sources will appear in the drop down list.
+All supported sources will appear in the list.
 If you don’t see your product, navigate to the **Manage Extensions** page and verify the intelligent cloud extension for that product is installed.

 3. SQL Connection